2023 Jadin Wong Fellowship in Dance

 The Jadin Wong Fellowship is awarded to an early-career Asian American dancer/choreographer, age 30 or younger, whose work shows outstanding promise and who may benefit from further professional artistic development.
 The fellow receives a cash stipend of $6,000 and an eight-month fellowship tailored to respond to the unique needs of their practice.
 The fellowship includes artistic mentorship with a mid-career to established dance professional, career coaching, and a range of technical support.

 In addition to the cash stipend of $6,000, the fellow will participate in an eight-month program beginning in May 2023 and ending in December 2023.
 The fellowship is structured in three phases, each facilitating a different area of professional development.

 The selected fellow will receive three coaching sessions from an esteemed career coach.
 The coaching will cover core value strengthening and goal setting/vision planning.
 These sessions are meant to offer personal and professional development tools for the fellow to empower themself as a leader of their vision, craft, and field.

 Phase 2: Artistic Mentorship

-The selected fellow will receive artistic mentorship from an established or mid-career theater professional.
+The selected fellow will receive artistic mentorship from a mid-career to established dance professional.
 The mentorship will include one-on-one meetings with the appointed mentor.
 The mentor will be chosen by A4 staff based on field recommendations and with input from the fellow, giving consideration to their interests and preferences.

 Phase 3: A4 Public Program

-The selected fellow will work with A4 staff to develop and present one community workshop or public presentation in December 2020 based on their experience with the fellowship or work generated through the process.
+The selected fellow will work with A4 staff to develop and present one community workshop or public presentation in December 2023 based on their experience with the fellowship or work generated through the process.
 Timing is flexible; A4 is open to scheduling the program for Jan/Feb 2024 if necessary.

 The applicant MUST: